counterleft/claws/README.md

 pool.spawned # => 1

-# Tell all threads in the ppol to exit (pool waits for them to finish)
+# Tell all threads in the pool to exit (pool waits for them to finish)
 pool.shutdown # => []

 pool.spawned # => 0